jonathanKingston/ember-cli-sri/README.md

 - If your Ember application **is** being loaded on the same origin as in `fingerprint.prefix`:
   - Setting the crossorigin attribute isn't advised unless origin is serving [CORS Headers](http://www.w3.org/TR/cors/)

+- In code that uses SRI, you **MUST NOT** tamper with the built output JavaScript files as code will not load.

 ## Crossorigin attribute